ash0080/gun.doc.cn/FAQ---Frequently-Asked-Questions.md

 **How is GUN distributed / replicated across peers?**

 Gun uses 'websockets' underneath.
 In the future Gun will have a system called AXE that will do smart routing and encrypted transports.
 (Work is in progress)
 Whenever a client 'puts' something in a graph, a message is sent to the [network](https://gun.eco/docs/DAM) and other clients that have subscribed to that data, or super peers, will pick it up and update their internal state.
-The guarantee is, that it will be real-time for those who are online at the same time and that even those who are offline, will eventually receive those updates. (this is called eventual consistency [CAP](https://gun.eco/docs/CAP-Theorem)
+The guarantee is, that it will be real-time for those who are online at the same time and that even those who are offline, will eventually receive those updates. (this is called eventual consistency [CAP](https://gun.eco/docs/CAP-Theorem) )

+**What is the difference between Super Peer and other Peers?**

+Gun saves data in two ways.
+Browser - localStorage, Node - RAD (Radix Storage Engine to files).
+Due to Browser Limitations, not all data is stored on all clients, persistence at this time is what is left in your localStorage (50 mb limit) and what the 'super peer' (node.js out of necessity right now) saves to files on hard disk.
+Clients subscribe to the data they need to stay informed on and the super peer will dispatch data.
+Once the data is on the client, the client may serve data to other clients as well.